 Starting the Fall 2017 session, students may declare the certificate in MyUI.
 Primary/major advisors can also declare the certificate for their students.

-Kim Williams is the certificate advisor.
-Students pursuing the Certificate in Public Health must complete a plan of study and submit it to Kim Williams.
+Kim Klinedinst is the certificate advisor.
+Students pursuing the Certificate in Public Health must complete a Plan of Study and submit it to Kim Klinedinst.